Akasha Urhobo

 Akasha Urhobo (born 19 January 2007) is an American tennis player.

-She has a career-high singles ranking by the WTA of world No. 282, achieved on 31 March 2025, and a doubles ranking of No. 527, achieved on 5 May 2025.
+She has a career-high singles ranking by the WTA of world No. 176, achieved on 15 June 2026, and a doubles ranking of No. 527, achieved on 5 May 2025.

 Urhobo has a career-high ITF juniors ranking of No. 122, achieved on 1 January 2024.

 Career

-Urhobo won her first major ITF Circuit title at the 2024 Florida's Sports Coast Open, in the singles draw, defeating Iva Jovic.
+Urhobo won her first major ITF Circuit title at the 2024 Florida's Sports Coast Open, in the singles draw, defeating Iva Jovic in the final.

-She received a wildcard for the qualifying competition at the 2024 US Open.
+She received a wildcard entry for the qualifying competition at the 2024 US Open, but lost in the first round to Priscilla Hon.

-She also received a wildcard to make her WTA main draw singles debut at the 2024 Mérida Open but lost to Renata Zarazúa.
+She received a wildcard to make her WTA Tour main-draw singles debut at the 2024 Mérida Open but lost to Renata Zarazúa.

+Urhobo won the USTA wildcard challenge to a place in the main-draw at 2026 French Open and make her debut at a major.
+She lost to Katie Boulter in the first round.